xLSTM-PINN: Memory-Gated Spectral Remodeling for Physics-Informed Learning: A Spectrally-Enhanced xLSTM-PINN Physics-Informed Network with Memory Gating and Residual Micro-Steps

 where $\psi$ denotes $\tanh$, and $P \in \mathbb{R}^{W \times W}$.
-Eqs.~\eqref{1}-\eqref{6} instantiate, at the channel level, the ring-shaped memory path (constant-error carousel), the three gates/exponential gate, and the residual merge $\oplus$ in the “xLSTM Blocks” of Fig.~\ref{f1}.
-We amplify the “effective computational depth” of a single block by executing $S$ micro-steps with shared parameters, and thus enhance representational granularity without increasing width.
-The block outputs $u_S$.
+Collectively, Eqs.~\eqref{1}-\eqref{6} implement the ring-shaped memory path, gating mechanisms, and residual connections depicted in the xLSTM blocks of Fig.~\ref{f1}.
+This design amplifies effective computational depth through $S$ micro-steps with shared parameters, enhancing representational capacity without increasing network width.